scrapy/scrapy/docs/topics/settings.rst

                 print "log is enabled!"

 In other words, settings can be accessed like a dict, but it's usually preferred to extract the setting in the format you need it to avoid type errors.
+Also there is a way to mark settings as required.
 In order to do that you'll have to use one of the methods provided the :class:`~scrapy.settings.Settings` API.

 Rationale for setting names
 ===========================